 Roughstock riders use glue, called rosin, to help their grip on the riggin’ or rope.
-You’ll often see the cowboys apply it to their gloves and heat up the glue by rubbing it into the rope they hold onto.
+You’ll often see the cowboys apply it to their gloves and heat the glue by rubbing it into the rope they hold onto.

 The roughstock events are some of the most straining rodeo events on the body.
 To prevent injury during each event, contestants will wrap their joints, primarily their ankles and wrists.
 Many contestants will also use double-sided tape to help keep their gloves and boots on during the ride.

 For saddle bronc riding, contestants bring their own saddle to place on the bronc they drew.
 It’s important that they bring their own saddle because saddles aren’t a “one-size-fits-all” type of situation.

 Rope and Bell

-For bull riding, contestants will travel with a rope that is typically a 16-foot long braided piece of polypropylene complete with a bell at the bottom.
-When bull riders slide down on to the bull, they hand the “tail” of the rope to a friend to pull tight.
+For bull riding, contestants will travel with a rope, typically a 16-foot long braided piece of polypropylene complete with a bell at the bottom.
+When bull riders slide down onto the bull, they hand the “tail” of the rope to a friend to pull tight.
 Once it’s good and snug, the rider will position his hand into the handle of the rope, grabbing the “tail” and taking his wrap.
-Once the ride is complete, the rider will undo his hand from the handle and the bell attached to the bottom of the bull rope, for added weight, aids in the rope falling off the bull.
+Once the ride is complete, the rider will undo his hand from the handle, and the bell attached to the bottom of the bull rope, for added weight, aids in the rope falling off the bull.